ame126/Adjacent-Window/README.md

 This project is a web application tool that allows the user to create presentations that display related content of different media types parallel to a slideshow in an adjacent window.

-Please read this
+Please read this guide in its entirety to answer all your questions related to installation, setup, and running of the application locally.

-For more details and navigation of the front-end of the tool, please refer to the report:
+For more details and navigation of the front-end of the tool, please refer to the project report.

 ## Installation and Setup